terrapower/armi/doc/user/tutorials/making_your_first_app.rst

     collections of plugins intended to perform analysis on a certain type of reactor.
     Plugins are independent and mixable collections of relatively arbitrary code that might bring in special materials, contain certain engineering methodologies, and/or Interfaces with one or more physics kernels.
+See :doc:`/developer/guide` for more info on architecture.

 .. code-block:: python
     :caption: ``myapp/app.py``